 Meniere’s disease is a syndrome causing episodes of spinning vertigo (where you feel as if you or the things around you are spinning), hearing loss, and tinnitus (ringing in the ears).
 Meniere’s disease is very unpredictable.
 In between attacks, you will most likely have a period of symptom-free relief.
 Meniere’s impacts people of all ages but especially those of middle age or older.
-In order to diagnose Meniere’s, a careful patient history and physical exam is done by a doctor.
-Some tests may be ordered for confirmation
+In order to diagnose Meniere’s, a doctor does a careful patient history and physical exam.
+Some tests are essential for confirmation.

 Many wonder how Meniere’s disease got its name.
-In 1861, a French doctor by the name of Prosper Meniere was the first to realize the symptoms associated with this condition came from the ear, not the brain (as was commonly believed at the time).
+In 1861, Prosper Meniere, a French doctor, realized that the symptoms associated with this condition came from the ear, not the brain.
 However, the cause of this condition remains unknown.

 The exact cause of Meniere’s remains a mystery to those in the medical community.
 Some theories indicate a food allergy may be to blame.
 Others say an inner ear injury might be responsible.
 It has been noted you are at a higher risk for it if someone in your family also has it.